-One of the best and most rewarding things to do in Mexico is experience a baby sea turtle release.
+One of the best and most rewarding things to do in Mexico is to experience a baby sea turtle release.
 Like clockwork, sea turtles return to the beach that they hatched on to lay their own eggs and begin the cycle all over again.

 Turtle season lasts between May and November, but the best time to witness the baby turtles hatching is from late August to early October.
 If you’re lucky, you’ll even be able to assist in the turtle liberation by helping the baby turtles get back to the sea safe from predators.

 There are many places to take part in this magical activity, including Puerto Vallarta, Manzanillo, San Pancho, Isla Mujeres, and Akumal.
-In Cancun, many of the bigger hotels also participate and have their own program that you can join.
+In Cancun, many of the bigger hotels also participate and have their own programs that you can join.